Amirthavarshini05/ADAPTX/README.md

 # ADAPTX

-A new Flutter project.

-## Getting Started

-# AdaptX

 **AdaptX** is a personalized fitness and wellness mobile application built using **Flutter**, focused on adaptive workouts, real-time health monitoring, and mood-based recommendations.
 Designed to support users with varying health needs, AdaptX merges technology and well-being into one seamless experience.

----

 ## Features